Frosty-byte/PlastaSurge/README.md

 PlastaSurge Wall; Protects structures from enemy projectiles, periodically releasing electric arcs upon contact while simultaniuosly absorbing lasers and electric arcs.
 Blocks automatic power connections.
 Large PlastaSurge Wall; Protects structures from enemy projectiles, periodically releasing electric arcs upon contact while simultaniuosly absorbing lasers and electric arcs.
 Blocks automatic power connections.
 PlastaSurge Repair Point; A more advanced repair point that continuously repairs the closest damaged unit in its vicinity.
+PlastaSurge Battery; Stores power in times of surplus energy.
+Outputs power in times of deficit.
+Higher capacity than a regular battery.
+Large PlastaSurge Battery; Stores power in times of surplus energy.
+Outputs power in times of deficit.
+Higher capacity than a PlastaSurge battery.